twitter/scoot/bazel/README.md

 2. Upload the request Command (argv and env) to the apiserver via the CAS API
 3. Upload the request input directory to the apiserver via fs_util/CAS API
 4. Schedule the request on the scheduler via the Execution API
-5. _Work in progress_ Get results of the request from the scheduler via the Longrunning API
+5. Get results of the request from the scheduler via the Longrunning API

 ```sh
 $GOPATH/bin/setup-cloud-scoot --strategy local.local